zShanCS/blogAPI/readme.md

 # BlogAPI

-BlogAPI lets you store and retrieve your blogs, manage users and a little more... built with the power of lightning fast [FastAPI](https://fastapi.tiangolo.com) (as far as development time is concerned at least 😅)
+BlogAPI (Deployed At: [https://zcsblog.herokuapp.com/docs](https://zcsblog.herokuapp.com/docs) ) lets you store and retrieve your blogs, manage users and a little more... built with the power of lightning fast [FastAPI](https://fastapi.tiangolo.com) (as far as development time is concerned at least 😅)

 ## Installation